 What conditions are required for Road Fees to apply to a residential permit?

-Road Fees apply if the following conditions are met: the units contain a kitchen, living space and bedroom.
+Road Fees apply if the following conditions are met: the unit(s) contain a kitchen, living space and bathroom.
 Studios where a living space and bedroom are combined meet the conditions as well and qualify for Road Fees.

 What if I am remodeling a home by installing and replacing a new kitchen, do Road Fees apply?

-No. Road Fees only apply if there is an addition to the residential unit such as a new kitchen, living space and bedroom.
+No. Road Fees only apply if there is an addition to the residential unit which contains a new kitchen, living space and bathroom.
 Remodeling, including painting and new flooring, do not constitute the application of Road Fees.

 Are tax exempt properties like churches subject to Road Fees?

-No. Tax exempt properties with a current claim form are not subject to Road Fees.
+No. Tax exempt properties with a current claim form that must be updated annually are not subject to Road Fees.
 Please see BOE link below.

 How can I estimate the Road Fees due on my project?